 If you’re reading about Newcastle for the first time, it is essential to know all types of student accommodation in Newcastle.
-Also, each of the housing options come with pros and unseen cons.
+Also, each of the housing options comes with pros and unseen cons.
 To understand the cost of living in Newcastle for students better.
 Here are the different types of student accommodation in Newcastle.

 University-managed rooms should be your topmost priority if you want substantial living conditions at low prices.
-Rooms managed by the university are structured as dorms that offer single room plans.
+Rooms managed by the university are structured as dorms that offer single-room plans.
 These rooms are mostly preferred by sophomores and second-year students because they are present inside the campus and save time for travelling to and from the university.

 It is second on most lists of student accommodation in Newcastle; it includes studio housing options.
 Studio rooms are a perfect option to live in and are really good if you are looking towards budget-friendly student accommodation outside the university.
-These are usually 1 bedroom or 2 bedroom rental homes that offer unique accommodation and have a higher grade quality than university dorms.
+These are usually 1-bedroom or 2-bedroom rental homes that offer unique accommodation and have a higher grade quality than university dorms.

 If you want some privacy, the option of an en suite is the one for you.
-This student accommodation offers huge spaces for students and also includes separate bathrooms and kitchen so that you don’t have to waste unnecessary time standing in queues.
+This student accommodation offers huge spaces for students and also includes separate bathrooms and a kitchen so that you don’t have to waste unnecessary time standing in queues.